ddashwood/Mockable/README.md

 # Show me some code!

 Of course!
-Currently, Mockable supports making mocks with either Moq or FakeItEasy.
+Currently, Mockable supports making mocks with either Moq, FakeItEasy or NSubstitute.
-Add a reference to the Nuget package `Mockable.Moq` or `Mockable.FakeItEasy`, then add code like this:
+Add a reference to the Nuget package `Mockable.Moq`, `Mockable.FakeItEasy` or `Mockable.NSubstitute`, then add code like this:

 ```csharp